 PRODUCTO EN PREPEDIDO.
-FECHA ESTIMADA DE DISPONIBILIDAD INDICADA POR EL FABRICANTE: JULIO-AGOSTO DE 2020.
+FECHA ESTIMADA DE DISPONIBILIDAD INDICADA POR EL FABRICANTE: 2T DE 2021.
 ESTA FECHA PUEDE SUFRIR MODIFICACIONES.

 PRECIO ESPECIAL DE PREORDER (SU PVP ES DE 69 €)

 Advertencia: ¡Últimos artículos en inventario!

 Death in the Trenches is a strategic-level World War I game covering the entire war, from the opening shots in Serbia and Belgium to the final defeat (or victory!) of Germany and its allies in 1918.
 The map, executed by Jonathan Carnehl, is designed to give you a feel for 1914 by using textures and colors featured in atlases of the time.
 It stretches from the Pyrenees to Moscow, and from Norway to the Sudan, covering every square inch of territory in Europe and the Near East which saw combat from 1914 to 1918, in a manageable 34x22" format.
 Colonial battles around the world take place on an additional 8½x11" map showing Germany’s empire.